carlosascari/chiki/README.md

      /add/:url     Shorten a new url, returns shortened link.
-                   Returns status 400, if :url is invalid Returns status 500, if something goes wrong Returns status 200, and the shortened url  in the body, copy & paste ready.
+                   Returns status 400, if :url is invalid Returns status 500, if something goes wrong Returns status 200, if a shortened url was created.
+The shortened url can be found in the body, copy & paste ready.

      /:hash        Where :hash is the returned hash after